Jamesburg, New Jersey: Local government

 Jamesburg is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Jamesburg is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2024, the mayor of the Borough of Jamesburg is Republican Shannon Spillane, whose term of office ends December 31, 2027.
-2012.
-Members of the Borough Council are Council President Thomas Emens (D, 2025), Tom Goletz (D, 2026), Bertin Lefkovic (D, 2026), Samantha Rampacek (D, 2025), Shannon Spillane (R, 2024) and Brian Taylor (R, 2024).
+As of 2026, the mayor of the Borough of Jamesburg is Democrat Thomas Emens, whose term of office ends December 31, 2027.
+Members of the Borough Council are Council President Thomas Goletz (D, 2026), James Kozee (D, 2027), Bertin Lefkovic (R, 2026), Tracey Madigan (D, 2028), Samantha Rampacek (D, 2028) and Joseph Scillieri (R, 2027).

 In December 2022, Thomas Goletz was appointed to fill the seat expiring in December 2023 that had been held by Daria Ludas until her death the previous month.